kc-ml2/tvm/readme.md

 I referred [Building a DQN in PyTorch: Balancing Cart Pole with Deep RL ](https://blog.gofynd.com/building-a-deep-q-network-in-pytorch-fa1086aa5435) for Cartpole DQN model.
 <br>
-If you want to have in-depth information about TVM, I recommend you to read [ML2's TVM blog post](링크 넣기).
+If you want to have in-depth information about TVM, I highly recommend you to read [ML2's TVM blog post](링크 넣기).
 Here, I wrote some troubleshootings that I experienced during this project.

 <br>
 <br>

 ## 0. Disclaimer
 The final goal of this project is fully utilizing related TVM stacks like AutoTVM and VTA so that I can fully utilize Pynq-Z1 board's FPGA.
 However, due to time lack, I couldn't finish this code.
 Legacy of AutoTVM+VTA code is `vta_cartpole.py` file.
 Instead, you can refer `cpu_cartpole.py` file, which only utilizes CPU of Pynq-z1 board.
+I made anotehr branch for `vta_cartpole`.
+I uploaded unfinished file, so that you can freely comment/advise me.

 <br>
 <br>